Skip to content

 (Can’t find plans below on Bluehost anymore)

-This plan is normally $39.99/£28.92*, and after your plan runs out, this is how much it would be to renew your hosting per month with Bluehost.
-By having up to one hundred million visits per month, it means you don’t need to worry about any extra charges being added to your bill.
+This plan is normally $39.99/£28.92*, and after your plan runs out, it would cost this much to renew your hosting per month with Bluehost.
+With up to one hundred million visits per month, you don’t need to worry about any extra charges being added to your bill.

 WP Enhanced;